In 2020/21 AEB spend accounted for just over £46 million of which:

 AEB statutory entitlement and ESOL spend

-The statutory entitlements of maths enrolments accounted for 14% of spend, English accounted for 11%, with ESOL accounting for 21%.
+In total £18.7 million was spent on statutory entitlements of maths, English and ESOL.
+Maths enrolments accounted for 13% of the whole AEB budget for colleges, English for 11%, with ESOL accounting for 16%.

 AEB spend by employment status upon enrolment

-More than 60% of spend was accounted for by unemployed learners, a further 13% by learners out of work but not looking for work and more than a quarter by learners in paid employment.
+Almost 60% of college AEB spend was accounted for by unemployed learners, a further 14% by learners out of work but not looking for work and more than a quarter by learners in paid employment.

 AEB spend in relation to unemployed by age

-Of the nearly £30 million spend relating to unemployed learners, almost 80% was accounted for by those aged 24+.
+Of the £27 million spend relating to unemployed learners, about three quarters was accounted for by those aged 24+.